 I saw people who looked different and dressed differently.
 They lived differently, each in their own unique way, which to me was the City.
 This was her telling me to find my own way.
 Make my own groove.
 Love the way I choose to and hold out, don’t settle.
 Don’t forfeit love, just to fit in a mold that only feeds the option of safety.

 And yeah, I was afraid.
 I was afraid, no differently from anyone else in the world.
 I was petrified; yet, I never told anyone until now (until you).

 We seem to judge our importance in the hearts of others but I know this: no one can judge the wealth of my heart or the breath in my lungs.
-I knew there is love in this world for me.
+I knew there was love in this world for me.
 I just had to open my eyes.
 I had to step away from the common comforts.
 But I was afraid.
-I know fear quite well, actually.
+I know fear quite well.
 Fear and I are on a first name basis.
 We have coffee together sometimes.

 Be advised that the intention here is to deliver a message.
 This is about a lesson that took me decades to learn, which is that love is the bravest emotion that is known to us all.
 There is no proof of its return.
 There are times when love is reciprocal and times when the cycle does not make the complete turn.
 There are times when love is fleeting and the emotion seems to fizzle like the bursts of fireworks in the sky.
 But rest assured, your love is perfect to me — even if we are imperfect, even if I am not at my best, I know there is love for me.
 It took me some time to realize that validation needed to come from within.
 And I suppose these are the things I thought about during my strolls in NYC.

 I am outbound and heading away from the City.
 The view I see is spectacular.
-And the regard I feel is grateful that regardless of whomever knows me, at least she knows me.
+The regard I feel is grateful regardless of whoever knows me, at least she knows me.
 My City.
 My romance.
 My walks downtown and the feeling I have when I see her skyline –

 As in beautiful as ever.